Solskjaer delighted with Ighalo signing: He's a Man Utd fan & will give absolutely everything | Goal.com

 Solskjaer delighted with Ighalo signing: He's a Man Utd fan & will give absolutely everything

-The Nigeria international completed a shock switch to Old Trafford late on Friday night, joining the club from Chinese Super League side Shanghai Shenhua on loan until the end of the season.
+The Nigerian completed a shock switch to Old Trafford late on Friday night, joining the club from Chinese Super League side Shanghai Shenhua on loan until the end of the season.

 The 30-year-old, who was a boyhood Manchester United fan, is still in China so was not involved in Saturday's Premier League clash with Wolves at Old Trafford.